New

 3. Their own Service department.

 Customer #1 is easy to understand.
-Let’s say you blow a tire in your Mazda 3 and you show up at the local Mazda dealer to get it fixed.
-The parts department will happily sell you a replacement tire, and in this instance the dealership makes money off of selling you the marked up tire.
+Let’s say you blow a tire in your Mazda and you show up at the local dealer to get it fixed.
+The parts department will happily sell you a replacement tire.
+In this instance, the dealership makes money off of selling you the marked up tire.

 Customer #2 is also easy to understand.
-Let’s use the same example as above, but this time, when you get to the dealership, they tell you they don’t have the specific tire you need.
-Instead of running around town to find it, you ask the dealership to call another local dealer and buy the tire from them.
+Let’s use the same example as above.
+This time, when you get to the dealership, they tell you they don’t have the tire you need.
+You ask the dealership to call another local dealer and buy the tire from them.
 In this case, the dealership that sold the tire made some money by selling it to another dealer.

 For car dealers, it’s all about service absorption